netzherpes/xKIM_IEC_PAL-1/README.md

 # CA65 port of Bob Applegate's xKIM

+Memory map changed to fit with the PAL-1 computer

 Ported files under the "ca65" folder, original sources under the "orig" folder.

 Changelog:

 30/01/2024